stavis1/Pputida_PUF_predictions_paper/README.md

 ### interpro_analysis
 The scripts in this section are listed in the order in which they were run.

-**SLT01_InterproEnrichmentModel.stan:** The statistical model for assessing interpro term enrichments among PUFs.
+**SLT01_InterproEnrichmentModel.stan:** The statistical model for assessing Interpro term enrichments among PUFs.
 Used for figure S3.
 This script is run by SLT01_InterproEnrichmentModel-driver.py

 **SLT01_InterproEnrichmentModel-driver.py:** Formats the input data and runs SLT01_InterproEnrichmentModel.stan